sergeyen7/sergeyen7.github.io/index.md

 Winning rate = 49.3%.

 Most profitable trades on right side of chart - more than 300%.
-Any trades with big profit called "outliers" and give maximal profit in trend following.
+Any trades with big profit called "outliers" or "fat tails" and give maximal profit in trend following.

 * * *